jaredkrinke/log/content/posts/game-development/sic-1.md

 **Update**: SIC-1 ended the month (and calendar year) with 8 reviews on Steam.
 That's within striking distance of my goal of 10 reviews, so I'll consider this goal to be *almost* achieved.

+**Second Update**: SIC-1 hit 10 Steam reviews on January 18th!
+The amount of traffic to the Steam page has increased roughly 10x (the number of people *playing* SIC-1 has not increased nearly as dramatically--but that's ok, given that it's a niche game).

 # One last note
 That's all for now.
 Wish me luck!
 And if you like programming games or are interested in subleq, please give SIC-1 a try on Steam: